 This is the story of Little Perro.
-It shows the impact one act of kindness can have on so many lives, and how stopping for a moment in time can save a life.
-The more people are willing to put their heart’s on the line, the more positive we can put in the world.
+It shows the impact one act of kindness can have on so many lives, and how you can save a life by taking a moment to stop.
+It’s also a lesson that the more people are willing to put their heart’s on the line the more positive we can put in the world.

 Story told by Karen Von Jagow:

-Three vacations in Costa Rica and we were becoming accustomed to seeing skinny, stray dogs wandering the streets alone.
-Initially we felt so sorry for them, assuming they were unloved and undernourished.
+After three vacations in Costa Rica and we were becoming accustomed to seeing skinny, stray dogs wandering the streets alone.
+Initially, we felt so sorry for them.
+We assumed they were unloved and undernourished.

-Overtime, we came to realize that they were savvy survivors, seemingly content with their unfettered freedom.
-One day, however, biking down a dirt road to spend some time volunteering at a nearby Monkey Farm, my daughter and I found a little terrier limping down the road.
+Overtime, we came to realize that they were savvy survivors, and seemed content with their unfettered freedom.
+One day, however, we were biking down a dirt road on our way to spend some time volunteering at a Monkey Farm nearby.
+On our way, my daughter and I found a little terrier limping down the road.
 We had never come across a dog that was in such obvious distress.
 Most definitely, this little pup was.

 Our driver knew where the local clinic was.
-As we entered, I braced myself for the words I truly thought I would hear…”It is best he is put down.”
+As we entered, I braced myself for the words I truly thought I would hear ”It’s best he is put down.”
 The vet, Dr. Jessica, looked at him and shook her head.
-She examined him more thoroughly and took blood samples.
-She showed us vials of his blood that were pale pink and seemed to have the viscosity of water, a result of the rampant tick infestation she explained.
+She examined him more thoroughly and took blood samples and showed us vials of his blood.
+They were a pale pink and seemed to have the viscosity of water.
+She explained this was a result of the rampant tick infestation.

 “How do you know?”
 I asked.

 She replied, “His eyes.
 Usually you will see the resignation in a dog’s eyes when it knows it is dying.
 But this little guy, well he doesn’t have that look – he’s a fighter.”